NIEHS/SmartScope/docs/source/installation/podman_docker.rst

 6. Log in to the web interface with the initial admin account.

-    You should now be able to access the smartscope interface at `<http://localhost:48000/>`_.
+    You should now be able to access the smartscope interface at `<https://localhost:48000/>`_.

     .. note:: You may need to change the domain and port number to reflect the docker-compose file with the port specified in the nginx service and one of the domains specified in the ALLOWED_HOSTS of the smartscope service.

+7. The installation is done!

+    There is a few more set up steps to do in SerialEM and in the web portal to get up and running. `Click here <../setup.html>`_. for the instructions